-This matter comes before the court on a form complaint for filing under 42 U.S.C. § 1983, submitted pro se by a prisoner confined in the Reno County Jail in Hutchinson, Kansas.
-Also before the court is plaintiff's motion for leave to proceed in forma pauperis under 28 U.S.C. § 1915, and motion for appointment of counsel.
+This matter comes before the court on a form complaint for filing under 42 U.S.C. § 1983, submitted pro se by a prisoner confined in a Kansas county detention center.
+Also before the court is plaintiff's motion for leave to proceed in forma pauperis under 28 U.S.C. § 1915.